The Feminine Held Bound (Lesson

 4. “In the ancient world, the work of the Holy Spirit was known as ‘the net’, reflecting the belief that everything is interwoven and intermeshed.”
 What are some examples of things being interwoven with each other?

-The above Margaret Starbird article (and some others by her) can be found online at The
+The above Margaret Starbird article (and some others by her) can be found on the Margaret Starbird page of our website.

 In the beginning was Sophia, and Sophia was with God, united with the Logos.